xcpn/playground/README.md

 This repository contains various notes, tutorials, apks, binaries, and other types of files meant for anyone to use.

 # APKs
-All APK files uploaded here are signed by me.
+All APK files uploaded here are signed with my Keystore.

 ```
 Signer: XCPN (github.com/xcpn)